Intel CEO says contract manufacturing business to expand

 "Our view is that it's declining but it's beginning to show signs of stabilization," he said.

-Chief Financial Officer Stacy Smith said global PC shipments are likely to decline slightly next year as consumers in emerging markets favor tablets.
-Intel's revenues next year will be flat, with lower PC sales offsetting more server sales, he said.

-Krzanich said that during his six-month tenure as CEO, Intel improved its chip offerings for tablet makers.
-He pledged to quadruple the number of tablets with Intel chips in 2014.
+Krzanich said that during his six-month tenure as CEO, Intel had improved its chip offerings for tablet makers and he pledged to quadruple the number of tablets with Intel chips in 2014.

 Tablets with Intel chips would range in price from less than $100 to more than $400, he said, adding he recently gave every Intel board member a $149 Android tablet made with an Intel chip to demonstrate the progress the company was making in mobile.

-Intel is the world's top chipmaker but it has been slow to adapt its processors for smartphones and tablets, markets now dominated by rivals like Qualcomm and Samsung Electronics.
+Intel is the world's top chipmaker and it dominates the PC industry, but it was slow to adapt its processors for smartphones and tablets, markets now dominated by rivals like Qualcomm (QCOM.O) and Samsung Electronics (005930.KS).

 Intel shareholders and its board are betting that Krzanich, a veteran from Intel's cutting-edge manufacturing operation who replaced retiring CEO Paul Otellini, will be able to steer the company back on track.